secretstartups/handbook/content/handbook/product/ux/ux-research/quantitative-data/index.md

 - *How often is a feature used?*
 - *Which different types of options do users select?*

-You can usually spot these questions, as they tend to start with “what,” “how," or “when.”
+You can usually spot these questions, as they tend to start with "what," "how," or "when."
 Here is a [walkthrough](/handbook/product/ux/ux-resources/designers-guide-to-data/#using-data-for-design-decisions-at-gitlab) of how designers are using data to make decisions.

 ## What is the process of conducting quantitative research?